ianrossi/chef-user-access/README.md

 user-access Cookbook
 ===================
-This cookbook is essentially a wrapper for Fletcher Nichol's "user" cookbook and allows you to use attributes to specify the users and sudoers to be managed.
+This cookbook is essentially a wrapper for Fletcher Nichol's "user" cookbook and the sudo cookbook.
+It allows you to use attributes to specify the users and sudoers to be managed.
 The main goal of this cookbook is to make user access more accessible in Chef code.
 Chef Server allows us, with an attribute-driven infrastructure, to
 - Define users and groups in data bags
 - Define user access in attributes

 Pull requests and feedback are welcome.

+For info on how to create the "users" data bag, please see the "user" cookbook documentation: https://github.com/fnichol/chef-user

 Requirements
 ------------